rbong/envi/README.md

 [video](https://github.com/rbong/envi/raw/master/video/ipc.mkv)

-Note that the reconnection displayed in this video is temporarily not available.
+With the creation of [neovim-vifm](https://github.com/vifm/neovim-vifm), this script is no longer maintained.

 envi
 ====